Protection and assistance for victims of human trafficking

 5343 Dundas Street West, Suite 105

-Toronto ON M9B 6K5
+Toronto, ON M9B 6K5

 Track your application

-If you’re submitting a paper application, we recommend you use a postal or courier service with tracking so you have proof your application was delivered.
+If you submit a paper application, we recommend that you use a postal or courier service with a tracking number to ensure you get proof that your application was delivered to the IRCC office.